World Boxing Association: Title reduction plan

+In January 2024, the WBA once again began to sanction fights for the Interim and Regular titles in weight divisions which already had a sole WBA champion.
+In August 2024, David Morrell won the vacant Regular title at light heavyweight, before vacating his Regular super middleweight title.
+In April 2025, Jaron Ennis became the first fighter to be upgraded to Super champion since the ABC letter after he defeated Eimantas Stanionis, as the WBA sanctioned the Regular title for a fight between Ryan Garcia and Rolando Romero.

 Man of Triumph belts

 Since 2015, the WBA awards a customized version of their WBA Super champion belt to big fights involving a WBA championship.
 The WBA called this the Man of Triumph belt, named after the trophy awarded to the winner of the Mayweather vs. Pacquiao fight.
 The plate of the belt has the images of the two boxers fighting.
 Floyd Mayweather Jr. received the first gold-plated version of the belt while Manny Pacquiao was awarded a one-time rhodium-plated version.
 Other recipients of the custom gold-plated belt are Anthony Joshua, Vasyl Lomachenko, Manny Pacquiao, Oleksandr Usyk, Canelo Álvarez and Callum Smith.

 Cooperation with IBA

-The WBA signed a cooperation agreement with the amateur governing body International Boxing Association in 2022.
+The WBA signed a cooperation agreement with the Russian-led amateur governing body International Boxing Association in 2022.
+The WBA also reinstated Russian and Belarusian boxers to its rankings after they were initially removed after the Russian invasion of Ukraine.